 If Alton Brown says it’s good, you know it must be true.
 His favorite flavor at Sweet Republic is “toffee banofi sundae”—but all of the options, inspired by the owners’ world travels, are equally unique.
 (Like “blue cheese & date” and “coconut cashew curry.”)
 Be sure to check out our other top-rated recipes from Arizona, too.

 Loblolly Creamery, Little Rock

-You won’t be able to turn down a cone of Little Rock-y Road (get it?!) at this scoop shop, named after the Arkansas state tree.
+You won’t be able to turn down a cone of Little Rock-y Road (get it?!) at Loblolly, named after the Arkansas state tree.
 And if you’re going for a double, make it their founding flavor, a tangy and rich buttermilk ice cream.
 If you can’t make a stop to this local creamy, try making your own cool dessert at home.